 Just like your roof, siding is an important investment for your home.
 It also has many more purposes other than enhancing your curb appeal.
 It protects and insulates, but also has an environmental impact.
-It also cost so much less than other material options like wood, stucco, brick, stone, and metal.
+It also costs so much less than other material options like wood, stucco, brick, stone, and metal.

 Siding comes in many styles, colors, textures, and types.
 Choosing the right siding can feel very overwhelming, but it doesn't have to be.
 Below are your basic need-to-knows before moving forward with your new home improvement project.
 These will help reduce feeling overwhelmed in making the best decision for yourself.

 Know the Basics

 Traditional siding is where great looks and low maintenance harmoniously live together.
-Styles such as clapboard, beaded, and Dutchlap bring the quaint to Cape Cods and Colonials.
+Styles such as clapboard, beaded, and Dutch lap brings the quaint to Cape Cods and Colonials.

 Insulated siding adds energy efficiency, UV resistance, and colorfast fade resistance to the aesthetically pleasing side of things.
 This is great because it's low maintenance.

 Shake & shingles siding gives you through-the-roof curb appeal.
 It looks perfectly at home on a variety of rustic-style architecture such as Cottage and Victorian.